I Had to Fall in Love

-I Had to Fall in Love was the 1978 debut (and thus far only) solo album released by former Supremes lead singer Jean Terrell, on the A&M label.
+I Had to Fall in Love was the 1978 debut and only solo album released by former Supremes lead singer Jean Terrell, on the A&M label.
 The album was completed five years after she left the Supremes.
-Shortly after it's release, promotion was stopped completely because of Terrell's religious beliefs that prevented her from promoting the album in a way that she did not favor.
+Shortly after its release, promotion was stopped completely because of Terrell's religious beliefs that prevented her from promoting the album in a way that she did not favor.
 In 2006, an independent label re-released the album in CD format.
 The title track is also available on the Motown compilation CD The Supremes: Greatest Hits and Rare Classics, 70's.